 For an in-depth understanding of the above concepts, check out the sections below.

-Dask Array: Guide to Work with Large Arrays in Parallel & Distributed Environment
+Dask Array: Guide to Work with Large Arrays in Parallel [Python]

-How to Speed up Operations on Pandas DataFrame using Numba?
+How to Speed up Code involving Pandas DataFrame using Numba?

-Awkward Array: Guide to Work with JSON-like Nested, Variable-sized Data Structures using Numpy-like Idioms
+Awkward Array: Guide to Work with JSON-like Nested, Variable-sized Datasets using Numpy-like Idioms

 Numba @vectorize Decorator: Convert Scaler Function to Universal Function (ufunc)